-The US Agreement comescame into force when it iswas ratified by [the States of [CD]/TynwaldGuernsey].
+The US Agreement came into force when it was ratified by the States of Guernsey].
 The US does not need to ratify the Agreement.
-The Agreement will be lodged shortly after it has been signed Income Tax (Approved International Agreements) (Implementation) (United Kingdom and will be debated United States of America) Regulations, 2014 were approved by the States approximately six weeks after it has been lodged.
-[To be updated once the Agreement has been signed.] on 29 October 2014, to come into force on 30 June 2014.
+The Income Tax (Approved International Agreements) (Implementation) (United Kingdom and United States of America) Regulations, 2014 were approved by the States on 29 October 2014, to come into force on 30 June 2014.